 Fayyaz Baqir is a visiting scholar at the University of Ottawa.
 He served as senior advisor on civil society at the United Nations, and CEO of Trust for Voluntary Organizations.
 He received top contributors’ awards from UNDP’s global poverty reduction network.

-Sanni Yaya is Full Professor of Economics and Global Health, Director and Associate Dean of the School of International Development and Global Studies.
-His work focuses on a broad array of multidisciplinary topics in development and global health.
+Sanni Yaya is Full Professor of Economics and Global Health in the School of International Development and Global Studies at the University of Ottawa and holds the Senghor Research Chair in Health and Development.